Here's How Your Trade Johnson Controls International plc (JCI) Aggressively Right Now

 Insider Trading

-Leng Visal, the VP & Pres, APAC BTS of Johnson Controls International plc, sale 600 shares at $81.00 during a trade that took place back on Jan 12, which means that Leng Visal is holding 109,419 shares at $48,600 based on the most recent closing price.
+VanHimbergen Robert M, the VP Corporate Controller of Johnson Controls International plc, sale 8,573 shares at $69.63 during a trade that took place back on Feb 03, which means that VanHimbergen Robert M is holding 39,618 shares at $596,938 based on the most recent closing price.

 Stock Fundamentals for JCI